iz-02/iz-02/README.md

 # 👋 Hi, I'm Izzat

-I’m constantly learning/practicings skills in **SQL, Python, Excel, and Tableau**.
+I’m constantly learning/practicings skills in **SQL, Python, Excel, and Tableau**, and I plan to pursue an AWS certification soon as well.
 Below is some of the projects I've worked on.

 ---